 Until now these pre-wedding shoots have taken place on location in Asia.
 But now with the rise of the Chinese economy, the younger members of society are choosing to spend their money on travel and now these pre-wedding shoots are taking place all over the world.
-And the city of choice for 2016 seems to be London.
+And the city of choice seems to be London.
 Its cool weather, dramatic backdrops and iconic buildings, create the perfect destination for a couple wanting to celebrate their lives together.

 Tao Wei of VM Studio was one of the first photographers in London to work on pre-wedding shoots with Asian brides.
 Tao, who was studying at University College London, and had been posting some of his location photography on Flickr and Wechat started to receive requests from Asian brides wanting to hold their pre-wedding shoot in the capital.
 It wasn’t long before Tao realised that what he had was a burgeoning business so after he graduated he chose to concentrate on the pre-wedding shoots full time.
 “I had so many people asking if I could take their photographs that I thought that this could be a good business idea,” says Tao.
 “So I decided to launch VM Studio and concentrate on pre-wedding shoots for these brides.”

 As well as the photography and videography, Tao’s company has now expanded to offer make-up artists, wedding dress and suit hire.
 And he will also travel with the couples to shoot them in other European capitals, should they wish to feature more landmarks in their shots.